rederyk/MacroPad_esp32/INSTRUCTIONS.md

 ### Keypad Configuration

-* the deafult config is for lolin32_lite
+* the deafult config is for lolin32_lite with 9 key, need more test for other boards and layout

 ```json
 {